This guidance will clarify the conditions surrounding patient registration in GP practices in England.

 The same rules as above regarding identity and proof of address applies to homeless patients.
 Homeless patients are entitled to register with a GP using a temporary address, which may be a friend’s address or a day centre.
 The practice address may also be used to register them.

-Tourists and visitors
+Tourists and overseas visitors

 Registering patients with no immigration status